 5.1.2 Admission Policies and Procedures for Mature Students Applicants to the program must meet the admission requirements listed in 5.1.1.
-Therefore, this category of students is not eligible for admission to this program.
+Hence, this category of students is Not Applicable for admission to this program.

 5.2.1 Credit Transfer/Recognition Policies and Procedures